tarcinapp/entity-persistence-service/README.md

 ### Data Relations

+Tarcinapp takes a comprehensive and opinionated approach to handling data relationships, acknowledging that real-world applications almost always involve complex relational data.
+While many backend tools focus on exposing isolated JSON resources via REST, they often fall short when it comes to solving the real complexities introduced by **resource relationships**—especially in post-login use cases that involve ownership, access control, and user-specific behavior.

+Tarcinapp embraces relationships as a **first-class concept**, supporting them out of the box with built-in behavior and authorization logic.

+---

+#### Supported Relations

+Tarcinapp currently supports these relationship types:

+- **Parent-child hierarchies**
+  - Supported for: `entities`, `lists`, and `reactions`
+  - Enables modeling of structures like categories, subgroups, and content hierarchies
+  - Query examples:
+    - `/entities/{id}/parents`, `/entities/{id}/children`
+    - `/lists/{id}/parents`, `/reactions/{id}/children`, etc.
+- **List-to-Entity Relations**
+  - Managed through a dedicated `ListEntityRelation` model
+  - Many-to-many: an entity can be in multiple lists, a list can contain multiple entities
+  - Each relation is its own record and **can store arbitrary metadata**
+  - Visibility is derived from both sides—**user must be able to see both the list and the entity** to see the relation
+  - To **create a relation**, user must:
+    - Have ownership rights on the **list**
+    - Have at least view access to the **entity**
+  - Configurable limits such as: max entities per list
+  - Querying support:
+    - `/lists/{listId}/entities` with filters and pagination
+    - `/entities/{id}/lists`
+    - Advanced filtering with relation metadata:
+      - `/lists/{id}/entities?filterThrough[where][_relationField]=value`
+      - `/list-entity-relations?listFilter[where][foo]=bar&entityFilter[where][baz]=qux`
+- **Reactions on Lists and Entities**
+  - User must be able to **see** the list or entity to react (ownership not required)
+  - Configurable limits on number of reactions per target
+  - Separate endpoints for reactions tied to lists or entities:
+    - `/entities/{id}/reactions`, `/lists/{id}/reactions`

 Introducing relations to an application raise a lot of complexities which is intended.
+Intended because Tarcinapp aims to solve these complexities too.
 Real world applications always have relational data.
+API generation tools, tools generating REST APIs from JSON schemas, mostly not inclyde solutions to solve relational data problems
 Tarcinapp opinionated approach contains data relations and aims to solve these complexities.
+Relations out of the box:
 Parent-child relations for entities, lists and reactions.
-List-to-entity
+List-to-entity relation
+  Complexities:
+   User can see one but not the other.
+   User can be owner of one but not the other.
+    Relation object itself a queryable model. how to determine if user will see or modify the relation object?

+    For lists our behavior is:
     To add an entity to a list user must be owner of the list.
 This is enforced by the gateway.
     User must be able to see the entity.
     Number of entities under a list can be configured This type of relation can be queried by the fields of list or entity.
 Such as give me entities whose list's foo field is bar.
     Relation itself an individual record.
     Relation records do not contain visibility and ownership metadata. visibility and ownership depends on the visibility of the list and entity. for example to see the relation user must be able to see the list and entity.
   Relation itself can hold arbitrary data.
   When querying entities under a list, filter can be applied by the fields of relation.
     `/lists/{listId}/entities?filterThrough[where][_relationField]=value`

+  When querying relations these are doable
+    /list-entity-relations?listFilter[where][a-field-of-list]=value or
+    /list-entity-relations?entityFilter[where][a-field-of-entity]=value

 List-to-reaction or entity-to-reaction
   No need to be owner of the list or entity, but user must be able to see the list or entity.
 This is also enforced by the gateway.